-There is rarely a straightforward answer for this question.
-In this post we will explore the benefits of each option and make some recommendations.
+There is rarely a straightforward answer to this question.
+In this post, we will explore the benefits of each option and make some recommendations.

 There is no question that a custom system should be able to accommodate your specific business processes better – after all it was designed specifically with you in mind – however, does that always make it a superior option?
 Not necessarily.

 For instance, many businesses may discover that their unique processes are unique for a reason – they are not the most efficient or the best way to do things.
 Adapting business processes to a software package that works well for a given industry may introduce efficiencies that were not even considered to begin with.
 Conversely, though, changing good processes to fit the straight jacket of a software package can cause loss of competitive advantages.

 A flexible out-of-the-box system can employ minor customization to existing robust features to accommodate business process variations without having to start from scratch with costly development.

 Flexibility varies greatly from system to system.
 Some ERP software systems are very flexible while others are rigid.
 Custom software, by its very nature, should be quite flexible but be sure you are not putting yourself in the hands of a single developer.

 We often hear from businesses who are desperate to find an off-the-shelf solution after their sole developer retires, passes away or ceases support for their custom system.